dherrera1911/dherrera1911.github.io/_posts/2024-12-03-covariance-shrinkage.md

 ---

-Covariance matrices are one of the most important objects in statistics and machine learning.
+Covariance matrices are one of the most important objects in statistics and machine learning, essential to many algorithms.
-However, estimating covariance matrices can be difficult, especially in high-dimensional settings.
-In this post we introduce covariance shrinkage, a technique to improve the estimation of covariance matrices.
-We also provide a PyTorch implementation of a popular shrinkage estimator, the Oracle Approximating Shrinkage (OAS) estimator.
+But estimating covariance matrices can be difficult, especially in high-dimensional settings.
+In this post we introduce covariance shrinkage, a technique to improve covariance matrix estimation.
+We also provide a PyTorch implementation of a popular shrinkage technique, the Oracle Approximating Shrinkage (OAS) estimator.

 ## Introduction

-One issue with estimating covariance matrices is that for a random variable with $$p$$ dimensions, the covariance matrix has $$p \times p$$ entries.
-Of those entries, $$(p+1)p/2$$ are independent parameters need to be estimated, because of the symmetry of the covariance matrix.[^1] This means that the number of parameters needed to estimate the covariance matrix grows fast with the number of dimensions.
+One issue with estimating the true covariance matrix
+$$\Sigma$$ for a given population or random variable is that, if $$p$$ is the number of dimensions, $$\Sigma$$ has
+$$p \times p$$ entries, of which $$(p+1)p/2$$ are independent parameters need to be estimated (because of the matrix symmetry[^1]).
+This means that the number of parameters needed to estimate the covariance matrix grows fast with the number of dimensions.
+That is, covariance estimation suffers from the curse of dimensionality.
 An interesting and challenging statistical problem is how to estimate a covariance matrix when the number of observations $$n$$ is not large compared to the number of dimensions $$p$$.

-The simplest approach to estimating the covariance matrix is to use the sample covariance.
+The simplest way to estimate the covariance matrix is to use the sample covariance $$S$$.
 Given a dataset of
 $$n$$ observations of $$p$$-dimensional random variable $$X \in \mathbb{R}^p$$, with the observations labeled as $$X_1, X_2, \ldots, X_n$$, the sample covariance matrix is